 "The division offers a number of assets that I wouldn't be able to find anywhere else.
 From Day 1, I was taking actual design classes that were both interesting and useful for my career goals.
 Champlain also offers the latest and best technologies that students are able to take advantage of.
 Whether it's using the brand new computers and programs in the Perry Barn Studio or equipment like cameras and light kits, literally anything needed for generating the best-quality creative media is made available for free student use."

 Her best masterpiece, however, is just that — herself.

-Ariana, '13West Chester, PAGRAPHIC DESIGN & DIGITAL MEDIA MAJOR
+Ariana, '13West Chester, PAGRAPHIC DESIGN & DIGITAL MEDIACheck out Ariana's website

 Over the past four years of school, Chris has been challenged to think critically, design creatively, and solve problems through various forms of digital and print based media.
 His previous experience consisted of classroom based projects, along with professional work from competitions and internships.